seng438-winter-2023/seng438-a4-goldrunnercode/seng438-a4-team_number.md

 # Analysis of 10 Mutants of the Range class

+Range Class Mutants
+1.

+public double getCentralValue() {
+return (this.lower + this.upper) / 2.0;
+}

+Replacing the addition with subtraction results in a killed mutant

+Ex. lower = 1 upper = 2

+(1+2)/2 = 1.5
+(1-2)/2 = -0.5

+1.5 != -0.5, mutant killed

+2.
+Replacing the division with multiplication results in a killed mutant

+Ex. lower = 1 upper = 2

+(1+2)/2 = 1.5
+(1+2)*2 = 6

+1.5 != 6, mutant killed

+3.
+Replacing 2 with 1 results in a killed mutant

+Ex. lower = 1 upper = 2

+(1+2)/2 = 1.5
+(1+2)/1 = 3

+1.5 != 3, mutant killed

+4.
+public double getLength() {
+if (lower > upper) {
+String msg = "Range(double, double): require lower (" + lower
++ ") <= upper (" + upper + ").";
+throw new IllegalArgumentException(msg);
+}
+return this.upper - this.lower;
+}

+Replacing the subtraction with addition results in a killed mutant

+Ex. lower = 1 upper = 2

+2-1= 1
+2+1 = 3

+1 != 3, mutant killed

+5 ang 6
+The Pit Mutation test created mutants for line 144 in the Range class.
+This class tests to see if the double value input is with the range of the class.
+The first mutation changes the conditional boundary of >= to >.
+The second mutation changes the other conditional boundary of <= to <.
+We didn't have a test for the contains function and therefore the mutant was not killed.

+7 and 8
+The Pit Mutation test created mutants for line 90 in the Range class.
+The first mutation was to change the conditional boundary from > to >=.
+Our test suite survived this with our equals test because the function no longer threw an IllegalArgumentException instead of returning a value.
+The second mutation negated the condition entirely which our test suite survived with our rangedFlipped Bounds test which expected an illegalargumentexception.

+9
+In the range constructor, the mutations test removed the assignment of the lower variable.
+This mutation was killed as illegal ranges are caught with our rangedFlipped Bounds test which expected an illegalargumentexception.

+10
+removing the call to throw an illegalargumentexception caused our ranged flipped test to fail and allowed mutations to survive.
+This is because the test case was looking for errors and not exceptions.

 # Report all the statistics and the mutation score for each test class

 Data Utilities increased from 46% mutation coverage to 58%, an increase of 12%